zfcampus/zf-content-validation/README.md

   flag will define whether or not additional fields present in the payload will be merged with the filtered data.

+> ### Validating GET requests
+>
+> Since 1.3.0.
+>
+> Starting in 1.3.0, you may also specify `GET` as an HTTP method, mapping it to
+> an input filter in order to validate your query parameters.
+Configuration is
+> exactly as described in the above section.
+>
+> This feature is only available when manually configuring your API; it is not
+> exposed in the Admin UI.

 #### input_filter_spec

 `input_filter_spec` is for configuration-driven creation of input filters.
 The keys for this array